-Phoenix House Dublin Center
+Phoenix House Residential Program at Dublin Center

 Dublin, New Hampshire

-Treatment for your needs, at your pace.
+Drug and alcohol addiction treatment for your needs, at your pace.
 Find a full range of supportive services to launch you into recovery.

 Located in a peaceful rural setting at the base of Mt.
 Monadnock in Dublin, N.H., Phoenix House Dublin Center provides residential substance abuse treatment for adults in a physically and psychologically safe environment.
 Our goal is to foster a sense of well-being, dignity, and respect for self and others.